Yesterday, I did something I never thought I would do.

 But I am learning and teaching my children that we have faith, not fear.

-I want to confidently overcome my fears.
-I want
+I want to confidently overcome my fears and

 "Remove any of your fear with faith,